BriskenFinancials/use-case-template/cards/UC10000426-G-04-define-project-scope-for-1-company-code-and-3-banks.md

 ## Outcome

-You will be able to confidently Collaborate with the customer to define the project scope, including objectives, deliverables, and requirements for 1 company code and 3 banks. accelerating progress and improving project alignment
+This enables you to collaborate with the customer to define the project scope, including objectives, deliverables, and requirements for 1 company code and 3 banks

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-G-04-bottom.png)